 A routine re-key after revocation is not supported.
-After a Certificate has been revoked, the Subscriber/RA is required to go through the initial registration process described elsewhere in this document to obtain a new Certificate.
+After a Certificate has been revoked, the Subscriber/RA is required to go through the initial registration and validation process described under Section 3.2 in this document to obtain a new Certificate.

-3.4.3 Re-verification and Revalidation of Identity When Certificate Information Changes

-If at any point any Subject name information embodied in a Certificate is changed in any way, then the new certificate registration process will be followed and the identity proofing procedures for a new certificate outlined in this requirement will be re-performed and a new Certificate issued with the validated information.
+3.4.3 Re-verification and Revalidation of Identity When Certificate Information Changes new certificate registration process will be followed and the identity proofing procedures for a new certificate outlined in this requirement will be re-performed and a new Certificate issued with the validated information.